damigreen/computer-science/notes/vsnote/notebook.md

 - Added **Generator Metrics** to**system_entities** with `id = 68`
 - Added **Diesel Tank** to **system_entities** with `id = 68`
+- Added **system functions** for listing generator metrics and diesel tanks

 ##### Parameters